keylime/enhancements/1_persist_agent_restart.md

-Its acceptable that someone may want to manually restart a server (or the server restarts as part of an automated work flow) while retaining the configuration set up during the adding of the agent to the verifier (`whitelist`, `tpm_policy`) without needing to remote and add (or update) the verifier ever time.
+Its acceptable that someone may want to manually restart a server (or the server restarts as part of an automated work flow) while retaining the configuration set up during the intial "adding" of the agent to the verifier (`whitelist`, `tpm_policy`).
+They should not have to again add (or update) the verifier every time if there is not change in configuration or trust mapping (e.g software CA).

 ### Goals